Edge Coalitions in Graphs: Graphs with Maximum Edge Coalition Number

 \subsection{Trees}

-For any tree $T$, it is well known that the size of $T$ is $m=n-1$ where $n$ is the order of $T$. \begin{theorem} For every tree $T$ of order $n$, and size $m$, $EC(T)=m=n-1$ if and only if $T\in \Phi$ where $\Phi$ is a family of trees with diameter at most $3$, $d(T)\leq 3$, or trees with diameter 4 such that the middle vertex of any longest path has degree $2$, as shown in Figure \ref{f5}. \end{theorem}
+Let $T$ be a tree of order $n$.
+Then $|E(T)|=m=n-1$. \begin{theorem} Let $T$ be a tree of order $n$ and size $m$.
+Then $EC(T)=m=n-1$ if and only if $T\in\Phi$, where $\Phi$ denotes the family consisting of all trees of diameter at most $3$, together with all trees of diameter $4$ whose central vertex on every longest path has degree $2$, as illustrated in Figure~\ref{f5}. \end{theorem}